Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 ### C10
 Subsystem shall detect cars/pickup trucks (vehicles) and motorcycles that are entering a parking lot at a maximum speed of 20 mph and leaving a parking lot at a maximum speed of 20 mph.

-   - This constraint was achieved as proven in the results.
+   - This constraint was not fully achieved as motorcyles were never tested throughout the experimentation phase of the project.
+However, cars/pickup trucks were detected as stated in C1.

 ### C11
 Vehicle detector shall cover a range of at least 50 μH to 1000 μH at a frequency at 50 kHz

-   - This constraint was descoped from the project as it was determined during the halfway point of the timeline of the project that this constraint would not apply to the Loop Controller.
-The final design of the Loop Controller is very different from the original idea of the Loop Controller as numerous changes were made to the Loop Controller.
-Due to these changes, this constraint no longer fits the Loop Controller standards.
+   - This constraint was descoped as it was determined during the halfway point of the project that it would not apply to the Loop Controller.
+The original constraint was designed around an off the shelf Loop Controller, but as it was decided to design our own, this constraint was descoped.

 ### C14